 5. L-Theanine Is Neuroprotective

-L-theanine protects the brains of seniors and helps keeps them mentally sharp.
-(33)
+It protects the brains of seniors and helps keep them mentally sharp.

-Studies in traditional tea drinking countries like Japan and China found that seniors who regularly drank tea scored better on attention, memory, and information processing than those who did not.
-(34)
+Studies in traditional tea-drinking countries like Japan and China found that seniors who regularly drank tea scored better on attention, memory, and information processing than those who did not.

-Theanine been shown to improve cognition and memory, even in people diagnosed with a type of cognitive decline known as mild cognitive impairment (MCI).
-(35)
+Theanine has been shown to improve cognition and memory, even in people diagnosed with a type of cognitive decline known as mild cognitive impairment (MCI)

-L-theanine can help prevent the death of brain cells following a transient ischemic attack (TIA), a type of stroke.
-(37)
+L-theanine protects against stroke and can help prevent the death of brain cells following a transient ischemic attack (TIA), a type of stroke.

 6. L-Theanine Enhances Sleep Quality